 School Programs: 5th Grade

-Beyond the Pond (meets standard 5.L.2.1): Students will examine a pond ecosystem and learn the infinite connections between the plants and animals, and how human activities affect the pond.
-Includes hands-on exploration of pond life.
-Limited to 20 students.
+Beyond the Pond (meets standard 5.L.2.1): Explore a pond ecosystem and evaluate the water quality by surveying some of the pond’s smaller inhabitants.
+Learn about connections between plants and animals and how human activities affect aquatic life.
+Limited to 40 students.

 Garden Food Web (meets standard 5.L.2).
-Plants, animals and decomposers in the Gardens are connected in a web of life.
-Students will create a habitate web and learn the importance of all the community's connections.
+Producers, consumers and decomposers in the Gardens are connected in a web of life.
+Observe ecosystems to learn the importance of interconnections in living communities.

 Discovery Garden: Introduce students to agriculture and sustainable gardening.
-What’s the difference between a fruit and a vegetable?
 What parts of plants do we eat?
-See bees, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.
+What’s the difference between a fruit and vegetable?
+See bee hives, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.

-Math in the Gardens: Measure, multiply or map your way through the garden.
-Learn about the different kinds of math that garden staff members use every day and solve your own garden math problem.
-Program content will be adjusted to match appropriate grade level standards.
+Math in the Gardens: Measure, multiply and map your way through the garden.
+Learn about the different kinds of math our garden staff use to create and maintain our beautiful garden, and solve your own garden math problems.
+Program content is adjusted to match appropriate grade-level standards.

 Garden Walk: Observe seasonal highlights on a guided walk that introduces students to the biodiversity of Duke Gardens.

 Haiku Trail into the Gardens: Develop literacy skills and practice creative expression on a walk through the gardens.
 Learn about haiku structure and the poet Basho, then collect words that describe your sensory observations to assemble your own haiku.